aquaproj/aqua/CONTRIBUTING.md

 ## Feature Request

-Please [create a discussion](https://github.com/orgs/aquaproj/discussions/new?category=feature-request) before sending a pull request for Feature Request.
+[Please create an Issue](https://github.com/aquaproj/aqua/issues/new/choose) before sending a pull request for Feature Request.

 aqua is simple and easy to use.
 This is important for aqua.